anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 ![](resources/_phishing.png) [^71]

-Browsers like Opera and Chrome will warn you, but Firefox doesn't by default.
+Browsers like Opera and Chrome will warn you, but Firefox doesn't do this by default.
 You can change that by enabling "punycode" in Firefox, see [anita.link/puny](https://anita.link/puny).

 ## 3-2-1 Rule for Storing Your Seed
 The seed consists of 12 - 24 English words.
 Nowadays, more wallets use 12 words instead of 24 because they provide a high enough level of security and are easier to remember and store.

 Write the seed on a piece of paper by hand when you first initialize your wallet.
 Make sure that the order is correct and check the written words multiple times.
 Note the vendor, model and the wallet software too.
 You might need this information in case you want to recover your funds.

-If you set up a hardware wallet you should send a small amount of bitcoin to it to test if everything works.
-After receiving the small amount, delete the software from the device and restore it with the words you have written down before.
+If you set up a hardware wallet you should send a small amount of bitcoin to it to make sure that everything works.
+After receiving the small amount, delete the software from the device and restore it with the words you have written down previously.
 This is an important step that you should not skip.

 After that, it is advisable to take the following security measures to prevent you from losing your seed.
-When people lose access to their funds it's more often because they lost their seed or made a mistake writing it down and not because their devices have been hacked.
+When people lose access to their funds it's more often because they have lost their seed or made a mistake writing it down and not because their devices have been hacked.

 **3**: Write down the seed three times